Aristagoras: Herodotus as a source

-The cynical view
+The skeptical view

-Manville's cynical view concerning an imaginary power struggle between Aristagoras and Histiaeus isolated from the usual contexts of war and society has already been mentioned above.
+Manville had a skeptical view concerning an imaginary power struggle between Aristagoras and Histiaeus isolated from the usual contexts of war and society.
 Manville has no confidence in Herodotus' ability to relate connected history and therefore supplies connections for him out of his own speculations.
 He was preceded in this method by the earlier work of Mabel Lang.
 A 1968 article by Lang focuses on the paradoxes of the Ionian revolt.
 For example, Histiaeus originally won the Great King's favor by protecting his escape from Scythia over a key bridge of the Danube.
-Despite this vital rescue to save the king and all his forces, he shortly after plots a rebellion!
+Despite this vital rescue to save the king and all his forces, he shortly after plots a rebellion.

-Lang suggests that one might conclude to an ulterior motive at the bridge, "to ingratiate himself with Darius so that he could be on the inside of the king's policy."
+Lang suggests that one might conclude to an ulterior motive at the bridge, "to ingratiate himself with Darius so that he could be on the inside of the king's policy".
 Apparently, to be on the inside of his policy he has to save his life and the lives of all his army by letting him escape from the large Scythian army not far behind.
 He prefers to keep him alive for nothing more serious than keeping an eye on him.
 Nonchalantly Lang writes: "Presumably revolt was already in the air,...."
 It could not have been far in the air if Histiaeus passed up a chance for total victory at the outset, a prized goal of many a lightning campaign in world history afterwards.

 The basic problem is Lang's cynicism: "we should not hope to discover the truth about the result merely by accepting the narrative ...."
 Accordingly, she rehearses a catalogue of paradoxes similar to Manville's weaving her own fantasy of unattested events to contain it.
-Her explanation of why such a tale is necessary is similarly speculative: "the failure of the revolt not only gave prominence to every aspect and event which would explain, justify or anticipate the disastrous results but also cast into the shade any intentions which deserved a better fate and any temporary successes during the course of the war."
+Her explanation of why such a tale is necessary is similarly speculative: "the failure of the revolt not only gave prominence to every aspect and event which would explain, justify or anticipate the disastrous results but also cast into the shade any intentions which deserved a better fate and any temporary successes during the course of the war".
 Not having any other account with which to compare these events, she cannot possibly know that.